 Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

-In regulated industries — logistics, finance, healthcare, legal, and government — the gap between hiring a contractor and making them productive is measured in weeks, not days.
-And in most organizations, the bottleneck is not security policy or access control.
+In regulated sectors such as logistics, finance, healthcare, legal services, and government, the gap between hiring a contractor and enabling productive work is often measured in weeks.
+The constraint is rarely policy or identity governance.
 It is hardware.

 Procure.
 Image.
 Ship.
 Track.
 Replace.
 Recover.
 Reimage.